castacks/tartanairpy/docs/index.rst

 All the environments have recorded trajectories that were designed to be challenging and realistic.
 Can we improve the state of the art in SLAM, navigation, and robotics?

+🆕 `TartanGround: A Large-Scale Dataset for Ground Robot Perception and Navigation <tartanground/index.html>`_

+We are still working on adding the TartanGround dataset to the documentation.
+The tartanair python package will support this new dataset as well.

 .. toctree::
    :maxdepth: 2